-The water sculpture in the garden is an eight-metre-high copper column that rises from the middle of the garden pool and operates as a fountain.
+The water sculpture in the garden is an eight-meter-high copper column that rises from the middle of the garden pool and operates as a fountain.
 Water shoots up every hour on the hour.
 It was designed by sculptor Mogens Møller as a monument to the written word.

 Wonderful Copenhagen email@example.com